ethan-campbell/WASSAIL/README.md

 * **Code archive**: Campbell, E.C.
 (2026, April 11).
 University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model and analysis code, v1.0.0.
 Zenodo. doi:[10.5281/zenodo.19509689](https://doi.org/10.5281/zenodo.19509689)
 * **Snow model output data archive**: Campbell, E.C.
 (2026, April 11).
 University of Washington Snow on Antarctic Ice Lagrangian (WASSAIL) model data, v1.0.0 (2003-2025).
 Zenodo. doi:[10.5281/zenodo.19507962](https://doi.org/10.5281/zenodo.19507962)

 This code is freely available for reuse as described in the MIT license included in the repository.
-The model output data can be reused as specified in its CC-BY-4.0 license.
+The model output data can be freely reused as specified in its CC-BY-4.0 license.

 ## Description